IRVLUTD/isaac_sim_grasping/README.md

 Alternatively, the simulation can be ran on headless mode, which would speed up testing considerably.

 ![](media/headless.gif)
 Both modes include a progression bar that offers realtime information about the simulation (the amount of grasps completed).
-Futhermore, if the "--print_results" option was selected when running the standalone after the grasps are completed, statistical information is offered about the grasps testes, i.e minimum and maximum fall time and slip time recorded.
+Futhermore, if the "--print_results" option was selected, statistical information about the grasps is printed, i.e minimum and maximum fall time and slip time recorded.

 ![](media/print_results.png)